www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/accessibility-and-design/weekly-ensure-that-website-design-is-accessible-and-good.md

   which is better than JavaFX's embedded Chromium.
   The Chromium has some strange icons and other differences.
   These are not game breakers, but make things more ugly.
+* [ ] Force CSS reload, as users otherwise get old styling from the browser.
 # Completed Tasks
 * [x] Make white bold structural guidelines less thick, as these distract a bit too much.
 * [x] Prefer using always darkest black color as text color,